 Book and Library rates are still less expensive than UPS rates.
 Indicate on packages if being sent by Book or Library rate to avoid overpayment of postage.
-The shipping request form is required on all packages unless using the new KSU mailing label, ordered from University Printing.
+The shipping request form is required on all packages unless using the new KSU mailing label, ordered from Printing Services.
 Hazardous material packages are treated individually.

 UPS does not deliver to a post office box number, so be sure to include the actual street address.
 If your parcel is shipped via UPS with any part of the address incorrect or UPS has to complete the address, additional expense may be incurred, which will be charged to the department.
 Indicate the value of each item mailed by UPS if the value is over $100, so the correct postage can be charged.

 No additional preparation by departments is required.
 Central Mail will determine which is the most cost effective way to send your packages.
 In some cases, UPS delivers packages faster than the United States Postal Service.
 UPS Next Day Guaranteed Services and 2nd Day, 3 Day Select, and Ground are available to all departments.
 (Central Mail is bound by state contract to use whichever overnight service carries the contract.)
 All Ground packages are guaranteed delivery.
 CMS can now confirm how many days it will take from one destination to another.